Himanshukohale22/gsoc2024-proposal/Himasnhuk.rst

 - Test all pre-work for librobotcontrol and robotic-cape with beaeglV-fire.
 - Upgrade robotic_cape.dts file gateware for beaeglV-fire using pre-work.
-- Creat Documentation and feeback from mentors.
+- Create Documentation and feeback from mentors.

 Milestone #10 (Aug 12th)
 ========================

-- Finalize the work on robotic-cape.dts for beaeglV-fire and test example of librobotcontrol.
+- Finalize the work on robotic-cape.dts for beaeglV-fire and test examples of librobotcontrol.
-- Creat documentation for current process.
+- Create documentation for current process.
 - Fixing other bugs, typos, etc. found during documentation.

 Final YouTube video (Aug 19th)